Singapore by MRT: The Downtown Line, Chinatown to Bukit Panjang

 fullsizeoutput_640b

 At Newton, you leave Singapore’s lively downtown area and enter the world of condos.
-The only point of interest here is the Newton Food Centre, opened in 1971 as Singapore’s first hawker center.
+The main point of interest here is the Newton Food Centre, opened in 1971 as Singapore’s first hawker center.
 It’s hugely popular with tourists, especially at night — so there’s not much open at mid-morning:

 fullsizeoutput_639c